The Complete Guide to Singapore Expat Health Insurance

 After your application has been approved, depending on the insurance policy, you should be offered the same terms on each annual renewal, although be aware that premiums will increase with age.

-On some policy, once this process is done, the information is held on file and it is considered underwritten for subsequent renewals until you make a claim, at which point, depending on the symptom and treatment required, you may be required to have the policy underwritten again and your premium may change.
+On some policies, once this process is done, the information is held on file, and it is considered underwritten for subsequent renewals until you make a claim, at which point, depending on the symptom and treatment required, you may be required to have the policy underwritten again and your premium may change.

 It’s best to check the small print to ensure this is not the case for absolute peace of mind.